FTarfasse/quick-perf-wiki/QuickPerf.md

 **QuickPerf** is a test Java open source library (Apache License, Version 2.0) that provides annotations to quickly evaluate some performance properties. <br><br>
-This library works with a JDK 1.7+.
+QuickPerf works with a JDK 1.7+.

 ### [Twitter: @QuickPerf](https://twitter.com/quickperf)